ChrisAylen/VpnToggle/readme.md

 - Verify DNS server IPs in settings
 - Check Windows network adapter settings
 - Try running `ipconfig /flushdns` manually

+**No internet after reboot/startup**
+- The app automatically detects and fixes this issue
+- If problems persist, try toggling VPN off then on
+- Check that your VPN gateway is reachable from your network

+**VPN state not restored after reboot**
+- Check that the app is running with elevated privileges
+- Verify the configuration file exists at `%AppData%\VpnToggle\config.json`
+- Look for startup restoration messages in system tray notifications

 ### Manual Route Cleanup
 If routes get stuck, manually remove them: